 MDMA/Ecstasy Overdose

 Besides the liver, ecstasy also has toxic effects on the cardiovascular system.
-The noradrenaline released by ecstasy intake can cause serious adverse effects such as high blood pressure, fast heartbeat, and disturbances of cardiac rhythm.
+The noradrenaline released by ecstasy intake can cause serious adverse effects such as high blood pressure, fast heartbeat, and disturbances in cardiac rhythm.
 The increased workload on the heart can result in heart failure and potentially even death.

 Additional Dangers of Ecstasy Addiction

-In addition to the health effects of MDMA abuse, ecstasy users are at risk of injury, illness, and death from accidents.
-There have been reports of deaths due to depression caused by ecstasy that was severe enough to cause suicide.
+In addition to the serious health effects of MDMA abuse, ecstasy users are at risk of injury, illness, and death from accidents.
+There have been reports of deaths due to depression caused by an ecstasy crash that was severe enough to cause suicide.
 There have also been reported deaths due to bizarre risky behaviors and motor vehicle or pedestrian accidents under the influence of ecstasy.

 Treatment Options for Ecstasy Addiction